Featured Image Credit: ISRO

 |No, this is not a capability of GSLV Mk III|

 |– 5th launch of GSLV Mk III|

 What’s All This Mean?

-Arianespace is launching 36 OneWeb internet communication satellites on a Soyuz 2.1b rocket.
-The OneWeb 14 satellites will go to a 1,200 km polar orbit, and will lift off from the Baikonur Launch Cosmodrome, in Kazakhstan.
+The Indian Space Research Organisation is launching 36 OneWeb internet communication satellites atop its GSLV Mk III rocket.
+Lifting off from the Second Launch pad, at the Satish Dhawan Space Centre, in India, the OneWeb 14 satellites will go to a 1,200 km polar orbit.
 OneWeb 14 will boost the number of OneWeb satellites launched to 454.

 What Is OneWeb?